Deploying Presto

 • JVM Config: command line options for the Java Virtual Machine

 • Config Properties: configuration for the Presto server.
-See the Properties Reference for available configuration properties.
+See the Presto Configuration Properties for available configuration properties.

 • Catalog Properties: configuration for Connectors (data sources).
 The available catalog configuration properties for a connector are described in the respective connector documentation.